damianozappia/HRI_Project/README.md

 the file restaurant.py contains at the moment a simple interaction where first of all pepper asks to select the language to a guest coming into the restaurant, and then it asks how many people they are, and depending on his answer a table for the corresponding number of people is assigned, and the table is marked as taken (not available) \

+### Commands in ASR modality (keyboard interaction to simulates speech)

-To run commands in ASR modality, another script is needed to be executed, and we have: \
+To run commands in ASR modality, another script is needed to be executed, and we have:

+    cd HRI/doker
+    sudo ./run_bash 0.4.1

-cd src/pepper_tools/asr \
+    cd src/pepper_tools/asr
-python human_say.py --sentence 'yes' \
+    python human_say.py --sentence 'yes'

 -the last command with yes is an example-